-In case you need some exclusive features, hybrid development may require additional efforts and consultation of platform language developers to write them from the scratch.
-This is where native app looks more appropriate.
+In case you need some exclusive features, hybrid development may require additional efforts and consultation of platform language developers to write them from scratch.
+This is where the native app looks more appropriate.

 Why Choose Hybrid App Development?

 Hybrids appeared with the aim to fasten the development.
-The overwhelming usage of cross-platforms is restricted only with the mobile platforms guides that impose their design and OS updates.
+The overwhelming usage of cross-platforms is restricted only with the mobile platform guides that impose their design and OS updates.
 The great advantage is that this type of development is cheaper and faster to launch to the market.
 A well-developed hybrid has no visual or functional difference to users.
 Who cares how it is built when it is nice in use?

-At Greenice, we have a strong expertise in hybrid app development gained over more than 5 years of experience.
+At Greenice, we have strong expertise in hybrid app development gained over more than 5 years of experience.
 During this time we created a fair amount of mobile applications.
 Here is one of our case studies:

 “One of our customers from Canada needed an application for the 4-days event.
 It aimed to keep the participants on schedule and informed of the event locations, as well as give them access to study materials.